California: Sports

 MLR has one team in the state: the San Diego Legion.

 California is the only U.S. state to have hosted both the Summer and Winter Olympics.
 The 1932 and 1984 summer games were held in Los Angeles.
 Squaw Valley Ski Resort (now Palisades Tahoe) in the Lake Tahoe region hosted the 1960 Winter Olympics.
 Los Angeles will host the 2028 Summer Olympics, marking the fourth time that California will have hosted the Olympic Games.

 Multiple games during the 1994 FIFA World Cup took place in California, with the Rose Bowl hosting eight matches (including the final), while Stanford Stadium hosted six matches.

+SoFi Stadium in Los Angeles hosted eight matches during the 2026 World Cup, including five group stage fixtures, two Round of 32 clashes, and a Quarter-Final.
+Levi's Stadium in Santa Clara hosted six matches, including five group stage matches, and the Round of 32 match between the USMNT and Bosnia and Herzegovina.

 In addition to the Olympic games, California also hosts the California State Games.

 Many sports, such as surfing, snowboarding, and skateboarding, were invented in California, while others like volleyball, beach soccer, and skiing were popularized in the state.

 Other sports that are big in the state include golf, rodeo, tennis, mountain climbing, marathon running, horse racing, bowling, mixed martial arts, boxing, and motorsports, especially NASCAR and Formula One.

 Los Angeles Memorial Coliseum hosted the Summer Olympics in 1932 and 1984, and will also host in 2028.